pandeyajit282/RainPrediction/README.md

 ###  Model Creation:
 - Different types of models were tried like logistic regression, KNN, random forest, Adaboost, xgboost.
-- All the models worked with random search cross validation
+- All the models worked with random search cross validation.
 - Out of these random forest gave the best accuracy.

 ### Model Deployment